FamilyTreesNet/heyns/larry/README.md

 Larry drove for [Dean the Beer Man](https://www.davenportfamily.com/obituary/Phillip-Sanders) for 13 1/2 years.

+## Plainwell Years

+Aug 2021 - Maynard Failing's wife, Joyce, phoned to say that my long-time friend Maynard had two strokes and is not expected to survive.
+He is 86.
+We met in 1973 as owner-operators at Key Line.
+Maynard had a career as a prison cook as well as a farmer and trucker.
+He was a "horse-wisperer" and took camping trips with his covered wagons and draft horses.
+Mary and I visited them whenever we went to Frankenmuth.
+They planned to visit us the next time they went to Shipsewanna.

 To the top of our tree: [The Old Farmhouse of Heine](../../heine/)